lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 Only in the last case, when an `arm64e` application is run, the PAC instructions are effective.

-**Speculation:** When the macOS kernel schedules an `arm64` application on a core, it probably calls the EL3 monitor to reconfigure the SCTLR_EL3 register to disable the PAC instructions.
-In practice, each time a process is scheduled on a core, the EL3 monitor shall be called, either to configure the PAC key registers (`arm64e` application) or to disable the PAC instructions (`arm64` applications).
+**Speculation:** When the macOS kernel schedules an `arm64` application on a core, it probably reconfigures the SCTLR_EL1 register to disable the PAC instructions.

 ## Code generation differences between `arm64` and `arm64e`